5 Photo Tips for Fall

 Hi, I'm Neyssa

-The colors are so gorgeous that you might be tempted to take out your own camera (or smart phone) to capture your kids taking advantage of the season.
+The colors are so gorgeous that you might be tempted to take out your own camera (or smartphone) to capture your kids taking advantage of the season.

 To help you out, I’ve put together a list of my most favorite 5 photo tips for fall!
-(That’s how this qualifies as a “Friday Favorites” post!)

 Fall Photo Tip #1: Move your subject away from the background.